-Action # Title Description Total Funds Contributing
+Action # Title Description Total Funds Contributing 6.)
+Would like adults to understand, listen and pay attention

 A description of any substantive differences in planned actions and actual implementation of these actions.

 This is a new goal for the 2023-24 school year.